georg-wenzel/prodiga-IoT/client/Readme.md

 ## Battery outage
-If the battery is removed or is empty the TimeFlip resets his configuration, such as the Password or the Facet ID's.
+If the battery is removed or is empty the TimeFlip resets his configuration, such as the Password and the Facet ID's.
 This is a big problem because in our server we have assigned facet ID's to activities.

 Therefore we examined how the facets get the new ID's: